Tehran derby likely to be held in Doha: report

 The local media have reported that the clubs will earn from TV broadcasting rights.

-Persepolis are second in the in the 2023/24 Iran’s Persian Gulf Pro League (PGPL), two points behind leaders Sepahan.
+Persepolis are second in the 2023/24 Iran’s Persian Gulf Pro League (PGPL), two points behind leaders Sepahan.

-Esteghlal and Persepolis have met each other 101 times in Tehran derby.
-Persepolis have won 27 matches, while Esteghlal emerged victorious 26 times and 48 matches ended in draw.
+Esteghlal and Persepolis have met each other 101 times in the Tehran derby.
+Persepolis have won 27 matches, while Esteghlal emerged victorious 26 times and 48 matches ended in a draw.

 Your Comment